siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Indexes**

-Indexes let tables to searched/modified much faster.
+Indexes allow tables to be searched/modified much faster.

 Indexes are configured by including the `@Index( 'key1', 'key2' )` annotation to the table definition.
- Each event table configuration can have at most only one `@Index` annotation.
+ Each event table configuration can have 0-1 `@Index` annotations.
- Support for `@Index` annotation and the number of attributes supported differ based on the table implementations.
+ Support for the `@Index` annotation and the number of attributes supported differ based on the table implementations.
- When more then one attribute used for index each of them will be used to index the table for fast access of the data.
+ When more then one attribute is used for index, each one of them is used to index the table for fast access of the data.
  Indexes can be configured together with primary keys.

 **Examples**